 You don’t need to create an online account to view most of our website, but you do need an account to register for tests, view and send scores, personalize your web experience, or use certain tools on our site.

-Account Creation: When students create an online account, we ask for the following personally identifiable information: name (first, middle, last), gender, date of birth, high school, email address, mailing address, and mobile phone number (optional).
-Students can also give us a parent or guardian’s first and last name and email address to opt in to CC a Parent or the parent newsletter.
+Account Creation: When students create an online account, we ask for the following personally identifiable information: legal name (first, middle, last), preferred first name (optional—if you ask us to, we’ll use this name in messaging and communications with you), date of birth, high school, email address, mailing address, and mobile phone number (optional).
+Students can also give us a parent or guardian’s first and last name and email address to include parent or guardian information in Student Search Service, opt in to CC a Parent, or the parent newsletter.
+Do not share your preferred first name with us if you do not want your parent/guardian to see it.
+If you or your parent/guardian use any of the following products or services, then your parent/guardian will also see your preferred first name: CC a Parent email service, Student Search Service, CSS Profile, AP Potential™.

 View Your Scores and Send Score Reports: To view your scores and request score sends, you need to create a student account with the personally identifiable information noted above.